StrangeBeeCorp/docs/docs/thehive/administration/email-intake-connector/about-email-intake-connectors.md

 It automatically processes incoming emails, extracts relevant information, and creates alerts within TheHive platform.
 The email itself, its sender, and any attached files are automatically added as observables within the respective alerts.

 !!! tip "Parsing emails"
-    The content of the email itself is not automatically parsed when creating the alert.
+    The content of the email itself isn't automatically parsed when creating the alert.
 To enable automatic parsing, you must [write a FilteredEvent trigger](../../user-guides/organization/configure-organization/manage-notifications/write-filtered-event-trigger.md) within [a notification](../../user-guides/organization/configure-organization/manage-notifications/about-notifications.md) that executes the *EmlParser* analyzer:

     ```json
     {